atbcb/ICTTestingBaseline/_baselines/18Stylesheet.md

 <p id="2TR">If any of the above checks fail, then Baseline Test 18.2-CSSPositionedContent fail.</p>

 ### Advisory: Tips for streamlined test processes
+- These tests are not to be performed by disabling all CSS.
+Content is not required to be perceivable and operable with all CSS disabled.

 #### WCAG 2.0 Techniques
 The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement: